-This is a subjective list, but does take into account the size and scope of the economy, tax breaks, breadth of industries and quality of life.
+This is a subjective list but does take into account the size and scope of the economy, tax breaks, breadth of industries and quality of life.
 Here are some of the best countries to work in Europe as a contractor.

 Germany has the largest economy in Europe, along with a shortage of skilled workers.
 This creates an ideal scenario for contractors looking for clients.
 This is especially true for those with skills in IT, engineering and healthcare.
-You will have to navigate Germany’s self-employment criteria and labor leasing laws, but an umbrella company can help you with compliance.
+You will have to navigate Germany’s self-employment criteria and labour leasing laws, but an umbrella company can help you with compliance.

-Switzerland is part of the EU’s ‘right to travel’ rules, and attracts many workers visa-free from EU countries.
-Contractors are welcome, and 25% of the workforce is comprised of self-employed and freelancers, many of them expats.
+Switzerland is part of the EU’s ‘right to travel’ rules and attracts many workers visa-free from EU countries.
+Contractors are welcome, and 25% of the workforce is comprised of self-employed and freelancers, many of them ex-pats.

-Those favoring a warmer climate in Europe, along with more relaxed regulations might choose Spain to look for clients.
+Those favouring a warmer climate in Europe, along with more relaxed regulations might choose Spain to look for clients.
 You will have the flexibility to operate either as a freelancer, through a limited company or with a Spanish umbrella company.
 If you have a short contract (less than six months), you will be taxed using a flat rate of 24% on Spanish earnings.

 The cost of living in Spain is very reasonable and there is excellent public transport.
-Considering the great cuisine, beaches and a vibrant culture, Spain offers a lot to international contractors.
+Considering the great cuisine, beaches and vibrant culture, Spain offers a lot to international contractors.
 Self-employed can apply for a visa on their own as an autonomo, so this is good news for non-EU contractors who might find it difficult in other European countries.

-Portugal gets a lot of attention from expats, especially retirees who take advantage of its generous residency programs.
+Portugal gets a lot of attention from ex-pats, especially retirees who take advantage of its generous residency programs.
 But this applies equally to contractors, who may be drawn to the Non-Habitual Residency scheme.
-This allows use of a flat 20% tax on all income, and most global income sources are exempted.
+This allows the use of a flat 20% tax on all income, and most global income sources are exempted.
 Only EU contractors are eligible for the program, but once you qualify it is good for 10 years.